lizadaly/windrift/README.md

 You can configure what happens when the list is exhausted by modifying the `nextUnit` property, which can be:

-1. `section`: Show the next default (default)
+1. `section`: Show the next section (default)
 1. `chapter`: Show the next chapter
 1. `none`: No further action

 ### Inventory

 When a final choice is made in a list, it goes into the reader's `inventory`, the part of the state containing all the selections they've made.
 The inventory is made up of buckets indexed by List `tag`.
-The value in each bucket is accessible as `inventory.tagname` at any point in the story.
+The value in each bucket is accessible as `inventory.tag` at any point in the story.

 ### Maps